ai-genie/chatgpt-vscode/README.md

 - `Genie: Export conversation`: Exports the whole conversation in Markdown for you to easily store and find the Q&A list.

 # Troubleshooting

+## FAQ

+- Re-enter API key: use `Genie: Clear API Key` command.
+Click `Commands` on the home page to see all commands available
+- Proxy support: See this issue to enable local proxy: #7
+- Usage in Remote environments: See this issue about remote/SSH: #3
+- Unable To Use GPT-4 Models: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) #6

+## Common Issues

 - It's possible that OpenAI systems may experience issues responding to your queries due to high-traffic from time to time.
 - If you get `HTTP 429 Too Many Requests`, it means that you are making Too Many Requests.
 Please wait and try again in a few moments.
 If it persists, restart your vs-code.